 The data reduction pipeline is designed to trigger on receipt of an exposure, and whenever a template completes.
+There is a one-to-one correspondence between template and data reduction pipeline recipe.
 The various templates will now be described in more detail.